Blickfeld/blickfeld-scanner-lib/doc/protobuf_protocol.md

 <a name="blickfeld.protocol.Error.ConnectionAbort"></a>

 ### Error.ConnectionAbort
-During reading, the connection to the client got aborted.
+During reading, the connection to the device got aborted.

 | Field | Type | Label | Description |